Deposited Transfer Students Checklist

 *Payment may be made in person by check, money order, cash.
 Please make all checks payable to the University of Pittsburgh at Greensburg.
 Please include the remittance stub with your payment and include your student ID number on your check or money order.

 At Pitt-Greensburg, students must have a University ID card.
 The ID card is required to check out library items, to use your meal plan, to use campus facilities, and to receive University services.
 Students must be registered for classes to apply for an ID card.
-To receive an ID card, students must present another form of identification, such as their valid driver’s license, and their current class schedule.
+To receive an ID card, students must present another form of identification, such as their valid driver’s license.
 Students must clear all holds prior to receiving their ID.
-First-year students will receive an email asking them to submit a photo for their ID card.
+Students will receive an email asking them to submit a photo for their ID card.
 The card is processed and given to the student on Arrival Day in August.

 As an enrolled student, you are automatically included in our First Day Complete program through the Barnes & Noble campus store.
 Please watch your Pitt email for more detailed information about this program.
 During the final week of July, you will receive emails from Barnes & Noble about how to reserve and receive your textbooks and digital course materials.
 Click here to go to the Barnes & Noble campus store.